NOPEC’s last battle

 And then shale happened.
 In a sense, shale is the consequence of high prices.
 Nobody would have spent time and money had they not been sure that those high prices ensured a much bigger reward later.
 They wanted to know that this shale thing would allow them to break even on this lesser resource.

 You will say now that 20 years ago shale was still an oddity.
-The costs of shale extraction were still a fair bit higher than even the high end of price projections would allow for.
+The costs of shale extraction were still a fair bit higher than even the high-end price projections would allow for.
 Fair enough, but this is exactly the nature of entrepreneurs.
 They don’t see those costs as a monolith.
 They see it as something to work on, to make them small enough for a possible profit in the future.
 Anyway, the oil business had a stone old business model that was ripe for disruption.

 The attacks on a Saudi oil facility a few days ago have reminded us of the value of having production right at home.
 Not only does it produce jobs and investment in your own country.
 Not only are you saving on transport.
 Not only do you have better security of supply and insulation from market shocks.

 You also operate in an environment where civil infrastructure works without any upgrading.
-No deep Arctic where even the most basic stuff needs to transport from afar.
+No deep Arctic where even the most basic stuff needs to be transported from afar.
 No deserts or jungles far from civilization where even water needs complicated logistics.
 No threats of war or political uncertainties of governments changing their minds.
 No blackmailing of operators into changing the deal after the investment.

 Shale is not the monolith NOPEC is today.
-Its a myriad of operators, some big, many small, where each of them does whatever they need to do to survive.
+It’s a myriad of operators, some big, many small, where each of them does whatever they need to do to survive.
 How do you deal with an opponent like this?

 NOPEC is in a battle with a nebulous opponent.
 A battle with an opponent it cannot understand or even perceive for what it is.
 NOPEC countries need their oil money for their own survival.
 All their stratagems to retake the initiative are fraught with failure.